-Continuing - Perpetual access; continuing access is common upon renewal of electronic resource subscription.
+Continuing - continuing access is common upon renewal of e-resource subscription.

-Contract terms - The rules and restrictions governing the access and use of a resource; items included in the contract terms may include topics such as IP address activation, remote access, and other customization issues.
+Contract terms - The rules and restrictions governing the access and use of an eresource; items included in the contract terms may include topics such as IP address activation, remote access, and other customization issues.

-Cost per use - The cost of using a resource; this relates to the statistical analysis cost comparison of purchasing a resource as part of a contract versus the cost of individual interlibrary loan requests for specific patrons.
-If the usage frequency is high, the cost per use of a licensed item decreases.
+Cost per use - The cost of each use of a given e-resource; generally calculated by dividing the number of uses into the price paid for the resource.
+For example, this can be particularly useful in comparison of purchasing a resource as part of a contract versus the cost of individual interlibrary loan requests for specific patrons.
+Where the usage frequency is high, the cost per use of a licensed item decreases.
 Infrequent usage may merit the cost of individual ILL requests that are lower than a yearly subscription.
+Cost per use is also an important technique for comparing the utility of similar databases and deciding which are most worth licensing or retaining.

-COUNTER compliant usage statistics (Counting Online Usage of NeTworked Electronic Resources) - The requirement to provide COUNTER statistics in Microsoft Excel or as a file that can be imported into Excel spreadsheets to allow diagram and graphic creation along with the statistics.
+COUNTER compliant usage statistics (Counting Online Usage of NeTworked Electronic Resources) - This is a protocol that enables publishers and vendors to present ongoing usage data clearly and consistently across products and suppliers.
+Library-publisher contracts generally include the requirement to provide COUNTER statistics in Microsoft Excel or as a file that can be imported into Excel spreadsheets to allow diagram and graphic creation along with the statistics.

-Course packages or packs - A package of material assembled for a particular course; materials may include handouts, slides, websites, or other materials necessary for students learning in a specific course.
+Course packages or packs - A package of material assembled to support a particular course; materials may include handouts, slides, websites, or other materials necessary for students learning in a specific course.
+A fee is generally charged for course packs.

 Course reserves - Electronic copies of book chapters, articles, or other library materials assembled electronically for use by students enrolled in a particular course.
+Students generally access or borrow materials on reserve.